jfallon1997/merlin-cmake-b/doxygen/README.md

 # Merlin Doxygen Generation

-These instructions will (in the future) tell you how to generate your own `doxygen` files for `Merlin`
+These instructions are give for you to generate your own `doxygen` files for `Merlin`

 ## Viewing the Documentation